NCBI-Codeathons/beyond-phylogenies-team4/README.md

 3. tabular file with mutational information for each cluster (new mutations relative to reference strain)
 4. Plots for novel mutations in Spike, lineage proportions over time, and metadata column distributions over time for each cluster.

-Plots can be viewed interactively in the [R Shiny][rshiny] application, including filtering of clusters based on transmission rate, calculated using the [Oster statistic][oster] and described in the context of respiratory virus transmission cluster dynamics by Chaoyue et al. (2022)[deepdynatree].
+Plots can be viewed interactively in the [R Shiny][rshiny] application, including filtering of clusters based on transmission rate, calculated using the [Oster statistic][oster] and described in the context of respiratory virus transmission cluster dynamics by Sun et al. (2022)[deepdynatree].

 ## Future Work